Awards & Awardees

 RUSSELL AND SIGURD VARIAN AWARD

 The Russell and Sigurd Varian Award was established in 1982 to commemorate the pioneering work of Russell and Sigurd Varian.
 It is presented to recognize and encourage excellence in graduate studies in the sciences and technologies of interest to AVS.
-The award is supported by Varian, Inc. It consists of a cash award, a certificate, and reimbursed travel support to attend the International Symposium.
+The award is supported by Agilent Technologies, which acquired Varian, Inc., in 2010.
+It consists of a cash award, a certificate, and reimbursed travel support to attend the International Symposium.

 NELLIE YEOH WHETTEN AWARD